Ransom Canyon, Texas: Robert Bruno

-Robert R. Bruno Jr. (1945–2008) was a sculptor and inventor who was born in Los Angeles in 1945, Robert grew up in Mexico and the United States before attending Dominican College in Racine, Wisconsin and graduate school at the University of Notre Dame.
+Robert R. Bruno Jr. (1945–2008) was a sculptor and inventor born in Los Angeles in 1945.
+Robert grew up in Mexico and the United States before attending Dominican College in Racine, Wisconsin and graduate school at the University of Notre Dame.
 He moved to Lubbock in 1971 to teach art at Texas Tech University's school of architecture.
+In 1982, he and wife Patricia Mills founded P&R Surge Systems.

-He started working on The Steel House in 1973, two years after sculpting a similar piece of art, (now a permanent installation in front of the TTU School of Architecture) which inspired him to build something bigger to live in.
+He started working on The Steel House in 1973, two years after sculpting a similar piece of art (now a permanent installation in front of the TTU School of Architecture), which inspired him to build something bigger to live in.
 Made of weathering steel and weighing 110 tons on four hollow legs, the 2,200 square foot house on three levels was completed 10 months before his death in 2008.
-In 1982, he and wife, Patricia Mills, founded P&R Surge Systems.

-Robert, General contractor, Rick Denser, Master Stone Mason, Manfred Kaiter and Venture Capitalist, Mark Lawson started work on Lawson's 460 ton Rock House in 1991, which was inspired by the work of Antoni Gaudi.
+Robert, in the role of General contractor, along with Master Stone Masons Rick Denser and Manfred Kaiter and investor Mark Lawson, started work on Lawson's 460 ton Rock House in 1991.
+It had been inspired by the work of Antoni Gaudi.